yanqingan/SfM_Disambiguation/README.md

   publisher={ACM}
 }</code></pre>

 <p>For more information, please see my homepage at <a href="https://yanqingan.github.io/" rel="nofollow">https://yanqingan.github.io/</a>.
 If you have any question, please post it here or send an email to me.
-Sorry that, I may not respond to you immediately.</p>
+Sorry that, I may not respond to you immediately, but I will reach out (suppose I do not forget), if I have spare time beyond R&D work and kissing my little baby.</p>

 <h2>File Instruction</h2>
 <p>There is currently only one folder ("bundler_sfm_disambiguation" which means is based on bundler_sfm method [2]) in the directory, in which contains a "src" folder, a "script" folder and a .zip file.</p>